Program-Integrity-Alliance/demo-using-mcp-server/README.md

 - `MultiServerMCPClient` with `streamable_http` transport for remote MCP servers
 - `create_agent` from LangChain 1.0 for modern agent creation
 - Automatic tool discovery and conversion to LangChain tools
-- Works seamlessly with any tool-calling LLM (OpenAI, Azure, Claude)
+- Works with any tool-calling LLM (OpenAI, Azure, Claude)

 ## Quick Start